simatec/ioBroker.backitup/docs/en/backitup.md

     - Step 3: Select "App folder"
     - Step 4: Give "Name your app"
     - Step 5: Press "Generated access token" button (The token is entered in the settings of Backitup)
-    - In your Dopbox there is now a new folder with the name "Apps"
+    - In your Dropbox there is now a new folder with the name "Apps"

 ## 4. Usage: